Compare today's best Vietnamese dong buy back rates and exchange Vietnamese dongs online

 The Vietnamese dong buy back rate you receive will be the prevailing rate on the day your currency is received.
 This rate does not usually change significantly from day to day but it does mean you may receive slightly more or slightly less than the amount quoted today.

 If you're unhappy with the final amount received, you can arrange to have your currency returned minus postage costs.

 Every so often, a country will update it's currency and issue a new set of notes or coins whilst simultaneously withdrawing the old ones.
 The withdrawn currency is usually accepted for a while after the issue of the new currency to allow a for graceful transition to take place, but eventually the old currency will cease to become legal tender.
 Once this happens, the old currency cannot usually be exchanged.

-If you're unsure whether the Vietnamese dongs you have can still be exchanged, we recommend you contact the supplier beforehand and they will gladly help you to determine whether your notes can be accepted.
+If you're unsure whether the Vietnamese dongs you have can still be exchanged, we recommend you contact the buyer beforehand and they will gladly help you to determine whether your notes can be accepted.

 Most currency suppliers won't buy back Vietnamese dong coins.
 If you're stuck with a bunch of change that you can't get rid of, keep hold of it for a future holiday or consider donating it to charity.